skypyproject/skypy/docs/how_to_config_file.rst

 * `Reference a variable`: variables can be referenced by their full name tagged with a dollar sign ``$``.
-  For example, if you previously defined a list of countries:
+  For example, if you previously defined a list of galaxy properties:

   .. code:: yaml

-      country_list: [ 'UK', 'Spain', 'Zambia', 'Chile', 'Japan' ]
+      galaxy_properties: [ 'OBJECT_ID', 'RA', 'DEC', 'REDSHIFT', 'FLUX', 'FLUX_ERR' ]

-  You would reference the variable;
+  You could reference the variable:

   .. code:: yaml

-      countries: $country_list
+      catalog: $galaxy_properties